luca-viola/facelock/README.md

 `/bin/echo 'tell application "Finder" to sleep' | /usr/bin/osascript`

-Inside the `osx/` folder there is a simple script called `install.sh` that will try to do the above steps in an automated way, your mileage may vary.
+Inside the `osx/` folder there is a simple script called `install.sh` that will try to do the above steps in an automated way, but your mileage may vary.
 To use it, go to the facelock git repository that you have cloned, then